 This estate produces up to 50 different wines, including natural wines and cavas produced with low intervention and no added sulphites.
 To honour the nature and biodiversity which allows their vineyards to thrive, these natural wines and cavas are all named after the birds that live in the Serralada de Marina’s Natural Park where the vineyard is located.

-Top Tip: For any winery tour I would strongly recommend taking a jacket or at least a light scarf for visiting the wine cellars as it does get rather chilly down there.
+Top Tip: For any winery tour I would strongly recommend taking a jacket or at least a light scarf as it can get cold in the wine cellars.

 Where?
 Camí Baix de Tiana, 5, 08328 Alella, Barcelona